GeorgeDavis-Ibexlabs/publish-sarif-to-jira/README.md

 # jira-cloud-ticket-automation

- JIRA Cloud Ticketing Automation based on SARIF files
+Python project to push SARIF output to JIRA Cloud and track progress of personal projects in JIRA

 Project Status: **In Active Development**

 ## Prerequisites

-1.
+1. Requires a JIRA Cloud account
+    - Access to the Authentication Email and API token

 ## Work items

 1. Use rich-text (Atlassian Document Format) in JIRA Issue description

-    > Note: This feature is gated with the config parameter `use_atlassian_document_format` in the config.json file.
+    > **Note**: This feature is gated with the config parameter `use_atlassian_document_format` in the config.json file.
 Set to true to use this feature.
     :warning: **Bug**: Atlassian does not accept ADF rich-text formatted description, rather dumps JSON in the issue description.
 Needs triage and bug fix.

 2. Create sub-tasks instead of multi-lines in the JIRA Issue description

-    > Note: This feature is not implemented yet and will be gated with the config parameter `create_sub_tasks` in the config.json file.
+    > **Note**: This feature is not implemented yet and will be gated with the config parameter `create_sub_tasks` in the config.json file.
 Set to true to build and test this feature.

 ## Usage